-- Bible.
-The purpose of this practicum is to provide additional training and experience in evangelism.
-The student may complete this practicum by working a summer at the various camps on PCC's campus. - PR 406 Missionary Assistance Program (3) Prereg.: Approval from chair of Bible.
-This course requires the student to travel to a particular mission field and to work as an aid to experienced missionaries on that field.
-Through hands-on training, the student will gain practical experience in preparation for the mission field. - PR 407 Christian Camp Counseling (3) Prereg.: Approval from chair of Bible.
-Practical experience working in a Christian camp provides the student with an understanding of how to deal with the problems of Christian youth. - PR 411 Social Ethics (3) Prereg.: Junior or senior nursing or pre-medicine major.
+PR 407 Christian Camp Counseling (3) Prereq.: Approval from chair of Bible.
+Practical experience working in a Christian camp provides the student with an understanding of how to deal with the problems of Christian youth.
+Summer.

+PR 411 Social Ethics (3) Prereq.: Junior or senior.
 This course equips the student with the biblical truths necessary to rightly evaluate matters of right and wrong in modern culture.
+Fall, Spring.

-Fall sem. - PR 412 Camp Administration (3) Prereq.: Approval from chair of Bible.
-This course involves working at a Christian camp during the summer and receiving actual training in the administrative responsibilities of running a camp. - PR 413 Camp Practicum (3) Prereg.: Approval from chair of Bible.
-Students in this course receive experiential training in crafts, Bible classes, programs, and counseling. - PR 415 Marriage and Family Education (3) Prereq.: Junior or senior.
+PR 412 Camp Administration (3) Prereq.: Approval from chair of Bible.
+This course involves working at a Christian camp during the summer and receiving actual training in the administrative responsibilities of running a camp.
+Summer.

+PR 413 Camp Practicum (3) Prereq.: Approval from chair of Bible.
+Students receive experiential training in crafts, Bible classes, programs, and counseling.
+Summer.

+PR 415 Marriage and Family Education (3) Prereq.: Junior or senior.
 This course is designed to guide the student from a biblical perspective through the multitude of responsibilities relating to courtship and marriage.
 Students will know the biblical foundation for marriage and learn principles for courtship, engagement, roles in marriage, adjustments during marriage, stewardship, and parenthood.
-This course may be taken as a social science elective. - PR 417 Pastoral Internship Practicum (3) Prereq.: Junior or senior ministerial student and approval from the Church Ministries Coordinator.
+This course may be taken as a social science elective.
+Fall, Spring.

+PR 417 Pastoral Internship Practicum (3) Prereq.: Junior or senior ministerial student and approval from the Church Ministries Coordinator.
 This practicum is 12 weeks long.
-Students receive practical training in the pastoral ministry by working with an experienced pastor in the field. - PR 420 Youth Director Practicum (2) Prereg.: PR 312 and junior or senior youth ministries concentration or broad field.
+Students receive practical training in the pastoral ministry by working with an experienced pastor in the field.
+Summer.

+PR 420 Youth Ministries Practicum (2) Prereg.: PR 312 and junior or senior youth ministries concentration or broad field.
 Students will be required to assist in a youth ministry.
 This practicum may be done at Campus Church or at an approved local church off campus.
 Special attention will be given to Bible instruction, organizing and administering youth activities, counseling young people, proper discipline, and teenage soulwinning.
-It may also be taken during the summer.
+Fall, Spring, and Summer.